 I first came across this wine at a blogging conference in Las Vegas.
 The Mirassou Winery vintner was at the conference sharing their various wine varieties with the all the bloggers.
 One thing led to another, and there I was talking wine with their marketing person and the vintner.
 I opted for the Mirassou Pinot Noir 2011.
 I was not disappointed.

 The Mirassou family has been producing wine for six generations.
-The Mirassou wine label was specifically created to reflect their wine’s California spirit and heritage as America’s oldest winemaking family.
-This is what sixth-generation family member; David Mirassou has to say about their label:
+The Mirassou wine label was specifically created to reflect their wine’s California spirit and heritage as one of America’s oldest winemaking family.
+David Mirassou, the sixth-generation family member has to say about their label:

 So how did they get here?
 In 1854, Pierre Pellier, the Mirassou patriarch sailed from France with his bride and his prized grape cuttings all in search of the best California had to offer.
 While they were in route, the ship ran short of drinking water.
 To protect and preserve his precious vines, Pierre used potatoes that were on board and inserted his cuttings into them to keep the vines alive.
 It worked.
 The couple first settled in the Santa Clara Valley in California.
 Through much hard work, they built a thriving network of vineyards that produced some of California’s finest wine for their time.

 The Mirassou name came about when Pellier’s daughter married a neighboring vintner, Pierre Mirassou.
-The partnership of the two families marked the start of more than a century of wine growing in the Central Coastal region, especially a valley just east of Monterey, California, one of the premier areas in California to visit and vacation.
+The partnership of the two families marked the start of more than a century of wine growing in the Central Coastal region.
+Especially in a valley just east of Monterey, California, one of the premier areas in California to visit, and vacation.

 Now about the wine.